teh-username/itap_bot/README.md

 ### Execution flags
-* `--debug` enables logging of date and time at which the sidebar was updated successfully
+* `--debug` enables logging of relevant states of the bot.